manuca/Spree-Mercado-Pago-payment-method/README.md

 Usage
 -----

-- Add a new payment method in the admin panel of type PaymentMethod::MercadoPago
+- Add a new payment method in the admin panel of type Spree::PaymentMethod::MercadoPago
 - After adding the payment method you will be able to configure your Client ID and Client Secret (provided by Mercado Pago).
 - Once you received finished orders you must manually capture (or void) the order at least until IPN is implemented.